Comcast/view-splunk-licenses/README.md

 This servers as a wrapper for `splunk list licenses`, but adds a few enchancements:

 - Bytes are converted into MB and GB
+- Total quota bytes are displayed at the end of the run, in MB/GB format
 - Dates are converted into human-readable formats
 - Color coding is used so expired licenses show up in RED
 - Any license that expires in less than 30 days will show up in YELLOW